Black Country Radio broadcasts on FM, DAB and online, 24 hours a day.

 Each and every person involved in the station is here on a voluntary basis; however please don't confuse the word 'voluntary' with the word 'amateur'.
-Some of our team have worked for the biggest radio brands in the country - from commercial giants like Bauer and Global to BBC Radio 2 and 6Music.
+Some of our team have worked for the biggest radio brands in the country - from commercial giants like Bauer and Global through to national stations including BBC Radio 2 and 6Music.
 Others bring their own skill set from outside of the radio industry, having never set foot inside a studio before they join us.

 The only difference between us and any other station is the pay packet; we’re here for the love of what we do.